variadico/noti/docs/noti.md

     Trigger a Twilio notification.
 This requires twilio.authToken, twilio.accountSid, twilio.numberFrom and twilio.numberTo to be set.

+--ntfy
+    Trigger a ntfy notification.
+This requires `ntfy.topic` be set.
+Optionally, `ntfy.url` can also be set to use a different ntfy server.

 -w , --pwatch
     Monitor a process by PID and trigger a notification when the pid disappears.